ashegde/pinns-in-mlx/README.md

 * Verify the implementation (solution, error plots, optimizer)
 * Include parameter domains (useful for UQ)
-* Compare different optimizers.
-Currently only the SOAP ("ShampoO with Adam in the Preconditioner's eigenbasis") optimizer is used.

 The code can utilized by running ```example_burgers_1d.py```.
 This produces the following plots: